Monochrome901/Image_Processing_EE604/README.md

 - convert from bgr to rgb
 - convert from int to double and normalize them (division by 255)
-- apply shadow mask to preserve shadows ( not used though but can be used )
+- apply shadow mask to preserve shadows

 - ## shadow mask algo -